Chris-Johnston/Chris-Johnston.github.io/_posts/2022-08-01-spammin-skids.md

 ![](/images/discord-skids/2022-08-12-23-20-16.png)

-Procmon is pretty cool shit, I was able to log what the process was doing.
+Procmon is pretty cool, I was able to log what the process was doing.
 In addition to writing this powershell script to hide the window I also saw it writing out libraries, accessing directories to check for browser cookies (need to dive further into this), but also saw it going into the discord app data directory.
 The library and cookies make me think that this is an artifact from nexe, and not the payload of the app itself.
 Though I can't be too sure.

 It seems like discord was the primary target, as that's the way that the scammers can hop accounts, but while they are at it they could be stealing browser cookies and whatever else they can find.
 Still haven't ruled out exactly what else they are doing here, or how they are doing it, again this is a gap in my coverage of this so far.